-Table 2 highlights how the Council returned a net deficit for the year of £11.600m within the General Fund services.
+Table 2 highlights how the Council returned a net surplus for the year of £11.600m within the General Fund services.
 This demonstrated management efficiencies and additional income received to deal with Covid pressures.
 In addition, the decision to increase Council Tax by 3.95% protected Council services with in-year collection rates decreasing marginally to 96.69%.
 Table 2 helps the Council to "tell the story" of the Annual Accounts as a number of presentational changes now required by the 2020/21 Local Authority Code of Practice means that this is increasingly difficult.
 This table now shows the variation between what is reported through the Council's Service Committees and the requirements of the Expenditure and Funding Analysis in Note 1 of these Annual Accounts.

-During 2020/21, the Council continued to face significant financial pressures.
-The most significant of these was the Covid pandemic.
-The final position of spend on Covid was met by late redeterminations from the Scottish Government in March 2021.
-This has led to an increase in reserves which will be used to offset additional Covid pressures in future years.
+During 2020/21, the Council faced significant financial pressures, the most significant being the Covid pandemic.
+The additional GRG of £23.9 million helped meet additional expenditure of £14.8 million in year and resulted in an increase in reserves of £9.1 million which will be used to offset additional Covid pressures in future years.
+The impact of Covid meant planned savings of £1.5 million were not achieved, further affecting the Council's financial position.
+The Council also provided support to businesses and individuals of £21.9 million on behalf of the Scottish Government.
+As the Council was acting as an agent, this amount is in the Agency Services note but not the Council's main financial statements.
 The Movement in Reserves Statement shows an overall net increase in the Council's total General Fund balance of £11.600m for the year, representing the movement in total balances from £23.443m in the prior year to £35.043m at the end of 2020/21.
 This is shown in Table 2 with further analysis being reflected in Table 3 below.